Poorhouse: Canada

 In Canada, the poorhouse, with an attached farm, was the favoured model.
 According to a 2009 report by the Toronto Star, "pauperism was considered a moral failing that could be erased through order and hard work".
-The oldest government-supported facility of this type that is still standing (now a museum), is located in Southern Ontario between Fergus and Elora.
+The oldest government-supported facility of this type that is still standing (now a museum), is located in the Southwestern-Ontarian hamlet of Aboyne between the larger, nearby communities of Fergus and Elora.
 The Wellington County House of Industry and Refuge was opened in 1877 and, over the years, housed approximately 1500 deserving poor, including those who were destitute, old and infirm, or disabled.
 The 60-bed house for inmates was surrounded by a 30-acre industrial farm with a barn for livestock that produced some of the food for the 70 residents and the staff and also provided work for them.
 Others worked in the House itself.
 A hospital was added in 1892.
 The nearby cemetery has 271 plots.
 In 1947, the House was converted into a home for the aged and in 1975 the building reopened as the Wellington County Museum and Archives, one of the National Historic Sites of Canada.